 The Institute uses a cooperative education learning model to provide programs that lead participants to high-wage, high-skill employment in the agriculture and food systems industry, and more specifically for workers eligible for training under the Trade Adjustment Assistance (TAA) program.
 The Institute has partnered with many organizations, government agencies and businesses around the state to provide many high-quality trainings that will help strengthen the agriculture and food systems workforce of Vermont.

 In addition to the educational programing offered, the Institute for Applied Agriculture and Food Systems will build a dairy and food processing facility for both college and community use in Randolph Center, Vermont.
 This processing center will have two production spaces, one to process fluid milk and a second to process, prepare, package and freeze vegetables, fruit and berries.
 The Institute exists to strengthen Vermont Tech’s learning laboratory food loop, where students can see all aspects of functioning agriculture in practice on our campus, from dirt to plant to animal to food processing to dining hall, and then to waste handling, methane digester and back to dirt.

-Rooted in the values that all food and fiber production must be science based and sustainably support the environment over the long-term through a full-cycle food system, the Institute provides hands-on, learning to students of all ages and backgrounds.
-Through short, focused courses built around best practices, students are attracted to and develop the skills, knowledge and competency to make an immediate difference for agricultural or food system employers, or as entrepreneurs in those fields.
+Rooted in the values that all food and fiber production must be science-based and sustainably support the environment over the long term through a full-cycle food system, the Institute provides hands-on learning to students of all ages and backgrounds.
+Through short, focused courses built around best practices, students are encouraged to and develop the skills, knowledge and competency to make an immediate difference as agricultural or food system employers, or as entrepreneurs in those fields.